Event photos for LinkedIn – how to get images that work

 • A hand gesture that supports a message

-• Eye contact in a conversation between two participants
+• Eye contact during a conversation between two participants

-I deliver images in formats suitable for LinkedIn and other social media platforms - widescreen, square and portrait.
-You get a varied selection that works for:
+I provide images in formats suitable for LinkedIn and other social media platforms – including landscape, square, and portrait.
+You'll receive a varied selection that works for:

 • Image carousels